"Great service, quick results, reliable delivery, very good customer service. Not a single problem so far. Recommended!"

 If one line appears next to ‘C’ on the device, the test is negative.
 It should be noted that a negative result does not rule out the Covid-19 infection as there can be false-negative results.

+Any test without a line next to ‘C’ should be voided and a new test is done with a fresh kit.
+C= Control - it shows you that the test is working.
+You should see a ‘C’ on every test result.
 Very infrequently, you may receive an inconclusive swab result.
 This can be caused by a poor sample taking technique.
 As a result, you may not have the time or means to purchase another kit before your flight.
 We offer a spare kit to avoid this situation.

 The time it takes for a test result to appear varies for different tests.
 You should leave your test for a recommended 15-minute development time to get an accurate result.
 If the test device is left to develop longer you may receive a false-positive result and you will need to repeat the test.

 If your test result is unclear it may be processed as inconclusive and will not be able to issue a test result certificate.
 We supply a spare test kit to avoid having to re-purchase a test before your flight.